jabberjabberjabber/LLavaImageTagger/README.md

 - Generates AI-powered captions, titles, tags, and summaries for each image
 - Edits image metadata with the generated information
 - Stores processed data in a local TinyDB database for easy querying
-- Compatible with xnimage-mp for advanced browsing and searching capabilities
+- Compatible with xnview-mp for advanced browsing and searching capabilities

 ## Table of Contents